 - More than doubled annual philanthropic support, including a comprehensive fundraising effort that has met its $250 million goal a year early.

-- Maintained its #3 spot for seven consecutive years in U.S. News and World Report’s Best Children’s Hospital ranking.
+- Moved to #2 after maintaining the #3 spot for seven consecutive years in U.S. News and World Report’s Best Children’s Hospital ranking.